Cement: Portland cement

-Portland cement is a basic ingredient of concrete, mortar, and most non-specialty grout.
+Portland cement, a form of hydraulic cement, is by far the most common type of cement in general use around the world.
 The most common use for Portland cement is to make concrete.
 Portland cement may be grey or white.

 Portland cement blend

 Portland cement blends are often available as inter-ground mixtures from cement producers, but similar formulations are often also mixed from the ground components at the concrete mixing plant.

 Portland blast-furnace slag cement, or blast furnace cement (ASTM C595 and EN 197-1 nomenclature respectively), contains up to 95% ground granulated blast furnace slag, with the rest Portland clinker and a little gypsum.
 All compositions produce high ultimate strength, but as slag content is increased, early strength is reduced, while sulfate resistance increases and heat evolution diminishes.
 Used as an economic alternative to Portland sulfate-resisting and low-heat cements.

 Portland-fly ash cement contains up to 40% fly ash under ASTM standards (ASTM C595), or 35% under EN standards (EN 197–1).
 The fly ash is pozzolanic, so that ultimate strength is maintained.
 Because fly ash addition allows a lower concrete water content, early strength can also be maintained.
 Where good quality cheap fly ash is available, this can be an economic alternative to ordinary Portland cement.

 Portland pozzolan cement includes fly ash cement, since fly ash is a pozzolan, but also includes cements made from other natural or artificial pozzolans.
 In countries where volcanic ashes are available (e.g., Italy, Chile, Mexico, the Philippines), these cements are often the most common form in use.
 The maximum replacement ratios are generally defined as for Portland-fly ash cement.

 Portland silica fume cement.
 Addition of silica fume can yield exceptionally high strengths, and cements containing 5–20% silica fume are occasionally produced, with 10% being the maximum allowed addition under EN 197–1.
 However, silica fume is more usually added to Portland cement at the concrete mixer.